 Subscribe to the TPG Blog Newsletter now and never miss another blog post.

 You should be aware that the authors of the exam questions for the PMP® exam can also use other literature as references.
 After all, this is not just a test about the PMBOK Guide.
 At the end of this article, you will find a link to a reference list with other sources that are relevant to the PMP exam.

-From approximately October 2021, the first questions referencing the Seventh Edition will start appearing on the exam.
+Since October 2021, questions referencing the Seventh Edition have come up in the exam.
 Up until summer 2022, we can expect their number to grow.
 Which edition will end up carrying more weight is hard to predict.
 The PMI’s “Item Writers” will be the ones to decide this, i.e. the people who create the questions.

-The most important consequence for aspiring PMPs: The exam will not become more difficult.
-However, the amount of material you will have to work through in preparation will increase.
-Therefore, you would be well-advised to take the exam in 2021 or early 2022 if possible.
+The most important consequence for aspiring PMPs: The exam is not becoming more difficult.
+However, the amount of material you have to work through in preparation has increased.

 Interested in PMP Exam Preparation?
 At TPG, the author offers English company seminars.